AuDigent/prebid.github.io/dev-docs/modules/haloRtdProvider.md

 * TOC
 {:toc}

-Audigent is a next-generation data management platform and a first-of-a-kind "data agency" containing some of the most exclusive content-consuming audiences across desktop, mobile and social platforms.
+Audigent is a next-generation, 1st party data management platform and the world’s first "data agency", powering the programmatic landscape and DTC eCommerce with actionable 1st party audience and contextual data from the world’s most influential retailers, lifestyle publishers, content creators, athletes and artists.

+Focusing on the passionate, content-consuming communities immersed in lifestyle, entertainment and sports, Audigent transforms how brands & publishers acquire, grow, and monetize verified opt-in audiences across mobile, web, CTV and social platforms.

-This real-time data module provides an integrated post-cookie Halo identity and real-time user segmentation solution that seamlessly integrates into your bid request cycle.
-Users are identified and bid request objects are augmented with first-party data derived segments prior to being sent to exchange/ssp services in order to optimize targeting and increase publisher revenue.
+Audigent's real-time data module for Prebid.org has been created for publishers so that they can maximize the power of their first-party audiences and contextual data.
+This module provides both an integrated cookieless Halo identity, as well as a real-time user segmentation and contextual data solution that seamlessly integrates into your existing Prebid deployment.

-Audigent maintains a large database of first-party Tradedesk Unified ID, Audigent Halo ID and other id provider mappings to various third-party segment types that are utilizable across different backends.
-With the Halo RTD module, these segments and other data can be retrieved and utilized by supporting exchange and SSP backends in real-time during your bid request cycle.
+Users, devices, content and other contexts are identified and used to augment every bid request with targeted, 1st party data-derived segments before being submitted to supply-side platforms.
+Enriching the bid request with robust 1st party audience and contextual data, Audigent's Halo RTD module optimizes targeting, increases the number of bids, increases bid value, and drives additional incremental revenue for publishers.

 ## Publisher Usage